ant512/Woopsi/README.md

 Woopsi
 ======

-Woopsi is a windowing system for the Nintendo DS, written in C++.
-The aim of the project is to create a windowing system that other programmers can use for their applications, decreasing the tedious amount of GUI code that they have to write.
+Woopsi is a GUI framework for the Nintendo DS, written in C++.
+The aim of the project is to provide a windowing GUI that other programmers can use for their applications, decreasing the tedious amount of custom code that they have to write.

 Features